kestra-io/docs/plugins/README.md

 # Plugins

-This section list all the **official** Kestra plugins that are maintained by core Kestra developpers.
+This section lists all the **official** plugins maintained by core Kestra developers.

 Available plugins are :